 It’s mostly for ourselves.

-The Preston Manor is for men and women of all ages seeking inspiration, insight, and support to fight self-doubt, become stronger, and make peace with their past.
+Getting off The Radiator is for men and women of all ages seeking inspiration, insight, and support to fight self-doubt, become stronger, and make peace with their past.
 It will have even deeper meaning for: women; those who grew up in dysfunctional or broken homes; the staggering 43% of the U.S. adult population, according to the National Association for Children of Alcoholics, which has been exposed to alcoholism in the family; and the baby boomer generation—who changed the world in profound ways, growing up during the 60’s and 70’s—a time of free love and independence.
 While this memoir is about my personal experience and transformation, it’s also meant to be a support for others hoping to find their way.

 I despised my mother as a teen, but, as I blossomed into a woman, I began to see life through her eyes and grew to admire her for all she had overcome and for all she had taught me.
 In that sense, this book is also the triumphant story of a strong woman who was ahead of her time.
 In the end, she rose above it all, and love, loyalty, and forgiveness were her saving graces—a testament her eulogy supported.